Custom Home ArchitectsRand Soellner ArchitectLuxury Residential Architects

 SAVINGS: $34,702.

-Since the early 1970s, Rand Soellner has been designing energy efficient homes & structures.
+Since the early 1970s, the firm’s senior staff architect, Rand Soellner, ArCH, AIA, has been designing energy efficient houses & structures.
 He was the Concept Architect/ Master Planner for the new Florida Solar Energy Center in Cocoa, Florida for the University of Central Florida at Brevard.
 Some of his houses were designed so that their roofs aligned with the sun, for installation of solar collectors.
-We are dedicated energy efficient home architects.

-In Western North Carolina, many homeowners and mountain communities prohibit the installation of such features due to their aesthetic impact on their community, so other methods are used to help clients control their energy consumption.
-Just some of the techniques/materials and methods used by Rand Soellner home architects for luxury mountain homes include:
+In Western North Carolina, many mountain communities prohibit the installation of such features due to their aesthetic impact on their community, so other methods are used to help clients control their energy consumption.
+Just some of the techniques/materials and methods used by HOME ARCHITECTS ® for luxury mountain houses include:

 • energy efficient home architectsdouble-pane glass in all exterior doors and windows.